 LED is quickly becoming a popular alternative, as this high-quality option can provide plenty of light whilst being more energy-efficient.
 When compared to traditional lighting solutions, LEDs certainly have a longer lifespan, as the average LED lasts approximately 50,000 to 100,000 operating hours — more than 40 times longer than an average incandescent bulb.

-With a greater colour rendering index and improved safety, LEDs are undoubtedly an excellent option when considering new lighting for your home and one that you should consider using.
+With a greater colour rendering index and improved safety, LEDs are undoubtedly an excellent option when considering new lighting for your home.

 Use multiple light sources